jingxuan1990/StateStreet/Linux/Profiling_command.md

- #Goal
+#Linux基础知识

- ##when I am doing profiling document for one project, I often use those following commands for searching some information.
+#####when I am doing profiling document for one project, I often use those following commands for searching some information.

 ```bash